 The timeline* for the 2019-20 ECB’s competition is as follows:

 For more information on the rules and organisation of the competition, including the new provisions on qualifying scores for the online quiz (Round 1), please see the terms and conditions of the competition, or the FAQs for a brief overview.

 In order to enter the competition, you first need to form a team and register for the competition on this website (please click on “SIGN UP” and fill in the relevant form).

 After registering, you can take the online quiz.

 The final winners will be decided on the basis of the presentation round.
 Once all the presentations and question and answer sessions have taken place, the jury will retire to decide on the winning team, taking into account:

 The winning teams will receive some attractive prizes at the final event.
 In addition, they will be invited to a two-day event at the ECB in Frankfurt am Main (“European award event”).
 Here they will have an opportunity to meet the ECB’s President and the governors of the national central banks.
 Taking part in the competition will of course be a valuable and interesting learning experience for all those involved.

 In order to write the analysis and prepare the presentation, you need to work closely with your teacher.
-The requisite information is available in the “Educational hub” of this website.
-Other relevant information can also be found on the websites of the European Central Bank and the national central banks.
+The requisite information is available in the “Resources” section of this website.
+Other relevant information can also be found on the websites of the European Central Bank, The Central Bank of Ireland and the national central banks.